Core Classlist Requirements

 5. Stock Breed Classes.

-At least three of the following classes must be offered: Quarter Horse; Paint; Appaloosa; Mustang; Stock Ponies; Other Stock Type.
+At least three of the following classes may be offered: Quarter Horse; Paint; Appaloosa; Mustang; Stock Ponies; Other Stock Type.

 6. Other Breed Classes.

-At least ONE must be offered.
-Shows may decide to put some of the less common breeds into one general "Other Breed" class, or have "Other Breeds" by type, or split into "Mixed/Grade" and "Other Purebred" classes.
-As long as at least one general "Other Breed" class is offered, the requirement has been met.
+At least ONE may be offered.
+Shows may decide to put some of the less common breeds into one general “Other Breed” class, or have “Other Breeds” by type, or split into “Mixed/Grade” and “Other Purebred” classes.

 The NAN show will offer separate Halter classes for these types of OF models, if entries warrant them.
 There is a special box on the NAN entry form to note if a model is to be placed in a collectible class rather than breed.
 (Entrants will have to chose one or the other for each OF model shown at NAN.)
 Please note that traditional "Collector's Classes" where a GROUP of models is judged as ONE entry are not eligible for NAN qualification.

-The following halter classes are absolutely NOT NAN qualifier classes: ANIMALS (cattle, goats, dogs, etc.), FANTASY, MASCOT, YOUTH, NOVICE, FUN, "ANYTHING GOES".
+The following halter classes are absolutely NOT NAN-qualifier classes: ANIMALS (cattle, goats, dogs, etc.), MASCOT, YOUTH, NOVICE, FUN, “ANYTHING GOES”.

 Do not include these in your class count on your application form.
-You can of course offer these but you must place a note by them in your classlist that they are not NAN qualifiers.
+You can, of course, offer these but you must place a note by them in your classlist that they are not NAN qualifiers.
+Fantasy classes may be listed but can only be awarded cards as detailed in the NAMHSA Policies Document (PDF).

 Important Note Regarding Performance Judging